 One afternoon in particular, we came home from school to be locked in our bedrooms.
 Through the walls we heard items being smashed, screaming, shouting, & words no kid should ever hear.
 Finally, my mother came to let us out, only to be dragged down the hallway by the hair of head.
 Being the oldest, I ran to her defense.
 I was grabbed by the throat and slung across the room.
 It was then that the boyfriend put a gun to my mother’s head and threatened to blow her brains out, if we didn’t shut up.

 Fortunately, the gun was not loaded and after a while the boyfriend calmed down enough to go out drinking again.
-It was then my mother packed us up to head out of town with no where to go.
+My mother packed us up to head out of town with no where to go.
 We hopped on the next Greyhound bus and headed for Georgia.

 Georgia On My Mind